The Linux kernel is distributed under the GNU General Public License. ("What Is Linux's Open-Source License?")

 If you don't find anything, you could download the sources to the program yourself and compile them.
 See ("How Do I Port XXX to Linux?").
 If it's a large package that may require some porting, post a message to comp.os.linux.development.apps.
 The popularity of Linux makes this an extremely unlikely occurrence.
 The great majority of software available on other UNIX-type systems has already been ported to Linux.

-If you compile a large-ish program, please upload it to one or more of the FTP sites, and post a message to comp.os.linux.announce (submit your posting to [email protected].
+If you compile a large-ish program, please upload it to one or more of the FTP sites, and post a message to comp.os.linux.announce (submit your posting to linux-announce@news.ornl.gov.

 If you're looking for an application program, the chances are that someone has already written a free version.
 The comp.sources.wanted FAQ has instructions for finding the source code.